 It is not worth it.
 Enjoy a cold beer or cocktail when you get back on land (and have a designated driver).

 As mentioned, falls overboard are the most common cause of boating deaths – and have been since 2003.
 According to the FWC, 81 percent of these victims did not have a life jacket on.
 The Coast Guard estimates that most of them could have been saved if they had been wearing this life-saving device.

-The Coast Guard require boaters to have approved life jackets accessible.
-Accessible means it has to be onboard, but if you run into sudden trouble – and trouble tends to be sudden – it can be difficult to put it on in a hurry.
+The Coast Guard requires boaters to have approved life jackets accessible.
+Accessible means it has to be on board, but if you run into sudden trouble – and trouble tends to be sudden – it can be difficult to put it on in a hurry.
 Today’s models are thinner and more comfortable than ever.
 And yes, they save lives.
 There is no excuse not to wear life jackets.

 Florida requires that all children wear life jackets made specifically for their age and weight range.
 They should fit snugly.
 Make sure that the children’s chin or ears cannot slip through.
 To test this, put on the jacket and lift the child by the shoulders of the jacket.